carr0495/MSALSwiftUI/Readme.md

 ### CREATE APP <a name="createApp"></a>

+Create a file to store your MSAL Properties<br />
+**IMPORTANT**<br />
-Create a file to store your MSAL Properties **IMPORTANT** notice my authority URL has changed from what was given to us from what was provided from microsoft. update your URL to match this format:
+notice my authority URL has changed from what was given to us from what was provided from microsoft.<br />
+update your URL to match this format:<br />
-  "https://login.microsoftonline.com/[YOUR TENANT ID]/oauth2/v2.0/authorize"
+  "https://login.microsoftonline.com/[YOUR TENANT ID]/oauth2/v2.0/authorize"<br />
-you can find your tenant ID in the Overview section of your app registration on MS Admin Center.
+you can find your tenant ID in the Overview section of your app registration on MS Admin Center.<br /><br />

 ```
 import Foundation